Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Implementation Details

 \textbf{Encoder.} We then apply a stack of GCN or transformer blocks as the encoder to selectively incorporate information beyond purely local kinematic neighborhood.
 For the GCN encoder, the input consists of the node embeddings $\textbf{X}$ (without positional embedding) together with the structural mask $\mathbf{M}=\mathbf{I}+\mathbf{A}$ (with self-loops):

 For the Transformer-based encoder, we adopt two types of attention blocks: self-attention blocks (SAB) and masked-attention block (MAB), defined respectively as:

-The hybrid-masking design is similar to prior work~\cite{sferrazza2024bot}, in which the first encoder layer employs an SAB to enable global information exchange, while all subsequent layers use MABs to respect embodiment-specific structural constraints.
-Formally, the encoder is defined as
+The hybrid-masking design is similar to prior work~\cite{sferrazza2024bot}, in which the first encoder layer employs a MAB to respect embodiment-specific structural constraints, while all subsequent layers use SABs to enable global information exchange.
+Formally, the Transformer encoder is defined as:

 \textbf{Action Decoder.} The encoded node features $\textbf{Z}$ produced by either GCN or Transformer encoder are concatenated with the global context vector $o_t^{g}$ and the reconstructed privileged information $\mathbf{P}$ obtained from the learned state-estimation module.